-This section presents the mapping of the Use Cases (UCs) described in Deliverable D2.1 (System Use Cases and Requirements), Section 5.2 to sequence diagrams.
-These sequence diagrams illustrate how the involved components of the T-NOVA overall architecture are involved in each use case and how they interact with each other.
+This section presents the mapping of the Use Cases (UCs) that were initially described in Deliverable D2.1 (System Use Cases and Requirements), Section 5.2.
+For each UC the section attempts to illustrate how the involved components of the T-NOVA overall architecture are involved and how they interact with each other.
 The interactions are only described in a high-level manner; forthcoming deliverables will provide a more detailed insight on the workflow for achieving each system Use Case.

 4.1.
-UC1: Compose NFV Services
+UC1: Advertise VNFs